Taliban – IFC Jihadist Movements Library

 History & Founding

 The Taliban emerged in 1994 in the southern Afghan city of Kandahar, born out of the chaos and warlordism that consumed Afghanistan following the Soviet withdrawal in 1989 and the subsequent collapse of the communist government in 1992.
 Its founder, Mullah Mohammad Omar, was a one-eyed former mujahideen commander who had lost his eye fighting the Soviets.
-Drawing on networks of students — talibs — from the Deobandi madrassas that had proliferated across Pakistan's North-West Frontier Province during the anti-Soviet jihad, Omar assembled a movement that promised to impose order, end factional violence, and establish a "pure" Islamic government.
+Drawing on networks of students — talibs — from the Deobandi madrassas that had proliferated across Pakistan's North-West Frontier Province, Omar assembled a movement that promised to impose order, end factional violence, and establish a "pure" Islamic government.

-The movement's rapid initial success was facilitated by Pakistan's Inter-Services Intelligence (ISI), which saw the Taliban as a vehicle for establishing Pakistani influence in Afghanistan and securing strategic depth against India.
-With ISI support — training, arms, funds, and political backing — the Taliban swept across Afghanistan with remarkable speed.
+The movement's rapid initial success was facilitated by Pakistan's Inter-Services Intelligence (ISI), which saw the Taliban as a vehicle for establishing Pakistani influence in Afghanistan.
+With ISI support, the Taliban swept across Afghanistan with remarkable speed.
 By September 1996, they had captured Kabul, publicly hanging former President Najibullah from a traffic light, and declared the Islamic Emirate of Afghanistan.

 "Our aim is the creation of a truly Islamic state.
 We will restore peace, disarm the population, and enforce Sharia law."